PowerShell/PowerShell-RFC/1-Draft/RFC0020-DefaultFileEncoding.md

 ## Specification

-A new global variable `$PSDefaultFileEncoding` shall be available which allows the user to define the encoding for their system.
+A new global variable `$PSDefaultEncoding` shall be available which allows the user to define the encoding for their system.
-The allowed values for this variable shall be defined by the `Microsoft.PowerShell.Commands.FileSystemCmdletProviderEncoding` enum, with the following additions:
+The allowed values for this variable shall be defined by the `Microsoft.PowerShell.Encoding` enum, with the following additions:

 * UTF8NoBOM
-* Legacy
+* WindowsLegacy

 The following is the complete list of `FileSystemCmdletProviderEncoding` members:
 * Ascii